k2co3-0803-n/Google-Drive---AWS-S3/README.md

-# Google Drive to AWS S3
+# Google Drive - AWS S3
 This program can be used for transferring a Google Drive's file to AWS S3.

 This follows the following article.